joelhawksley/identity/components/slides.md

 end
 ```

-^ We'll also need to update our monkey patch to handle yet another component.
+^ to handle yet another component.

 ^ But wait, that doesn't feel right.

 ^ Perhaps we're missing an abstraction here.

-^ What we're really trying to say here is: "Am I dealing with one of these newfangled components?"
+^ What we're really trying to say is: "Am I dealing with one of these newfangled components?"

 ^ Perhaps it's time for a parent class!